 5. Experiment with Different Textures

-One of the best ways to improve your visual recognition skills is to focus on just one element of photography, whether that’s colour, contrast, shape, or texture.
+One of the best ways to improve your visual recognition skills is to focus on just one element of photography, whether that’s color, contrast, shape, or texture.
 Perhaps not as exciting to many, photos of textures are often very simple in nature and often don’t get much fanfare.

 Still, the point of these photography projects is to exercise the ability to recognize the different qualities that an image can have so that it can be captured in an image.

 Finding textures will challenge you and your child to look at different kinds of surfaces and look for the complex patterns that can be found on the material you’re looking at.